'Own Recognizance' Release

-As with setting bail, when deciding whether to grant own recognizance release a criminal court judge considers:
+As with setting bail, when deciding whether to release a suspect on their own recognizance, a criminal court judge considers:

 - The suspect's criminal record;

-If a suspect who has been released on "own recognizance" fails to appear in criminal court as scheduled, he or she is subject to immediate arrest, and any chance for bail release is all but eliminated.
+If a suspect who has been released on their own recognizance fails to appear in criminal court as scheduled, they are subject to immediate arrest, and any chance for having reasonable bail set is all but eliminated.

 Most courts impose additional conditions on subjects in exchange for releasing them on their own recognizance when there's a nexus between the condition and the crime charged.

 For example, multiple-DUI offenders are often required to immediately surrender their vehicle and begin attending alcohol treatment classes in exchange for their release.
 Similarly, many states have strict domestic violence laws requiring suspected batterers to immediately enroll in domestic violence education classes.
 These same suspects are often required to stay a certain number of feet or yards from the alleged-victim in the form of a temporary restraining order, or "T.R.O.," until the case is resolved.

 Still other suspects are required to immediately attend anger management classes, surrender their passport, or even agree not to associate with known gang members or convicted felons.
 As expected, each condition must be reasonably related to the circumstances of the case and the crime charged.

 Sheriff Pretrial Release Programs

 With budgetary constraints looming, many county sheriff departments use their discretionary authority to release custodial suspects on their own recognizance even before their first court appearance.
 Some sheriff departments call this system "supervised pretrial release," whereas others call it "citing out a defendant," meaning the suspect has been given a citation with a notice to appear upon threat of warrant.